hemantjava/Prep2025/Theory/Garbage Collector.md

 default Garbage Collector (GC) used across major Java versions:
 •	Java 8 → Parallel GC (a throughput-oriented collector).
-•	Java 11 → G1 GC (became the default to reduce pause times).
+•	Java 11 → G1 GC (Garbage First, became the default to reduce pause times).
 •	Java 17 → G1 GC (still the default, with improvements).
 •	Java 21 → G1 GC (default, but ZGC and Shenandoah are fully production-ready and highly tuned for low latency).
 👉 You can still choose others (-XX:+UseParallelGC, -XX:+UseZGC, -XX:+UseShenandoahGC, etc.) depending on needs.